etlbox/etlbox.website/doks_v0.5/content/en/recipes/etl/rating-orders/index.md

 aggregation.LinkTo(destRating);
 ```

 The table customer_rating has a column Rating.
-The attribute `[ColumnMap("Rating")]` tells the DbDestination to store the data from the property
+The attribute `[DbColumnMap("Rating")]` tells the DbDestination to store the data from the property
 RatingValue in the column Rating.

 ## Starting the data flow